-The MMP seagrass monitoring data are rolled up into the GBR Report Card scoring range (Table 17) (McKenzie & Collier, 2015).
-The scoring thresholds and their relation to the GBR Report Card scoring ranges are provided for the two MMP seagrass indicators in Table 40-Error!
-Reference source not found.
+The MMP seagrass monitoring data are rolled up into the GBR Report Card scoring range (McKenzie & Collier, 2015).
+The scoring thresholds and their relation to the GBR Report Card scoring ranges are provided for the two MMP seagrass indicators in Table 40 and Table 41.
 An overall score for each site is then calculated by averaging the two seagrass indicator scores, where all indicators are equally weighted.